Frequently Asked Questions

 Our physician provides after-hours care by phone for urgent health concerns and by email or text for less urgent concerns.
 You may also contact our office during regular hours by phone, email or text.
 If you have a true medical emergency, please call 911 and get to a hospital.
 For a list of emergencies, click here.

 Privacy and confidentiality of your personal healthcare information (PHI) is critical for our practice and our patients.
-To ensure your PHI can only be accessed by authorized persons, we maintain strict privacy practices.
-Patient information never leaves our office without specific authorization by you, unless required by subpoena or warrant.
-If you would like a copy of our HIPAA policy, feel free to pick one of at our front desk or call our office to request one.
+To ensure your PHI is only accessible to authorized persons, we maintain strict privacy practices.
+Patient information never leaves our office without specific authorization by you, unless otherwise required by a subpoena or warrant.
+If you would like a copy of our HIPAA policy, feel free to pick one up at our front desk or call our office to request one.

 How do I know if Blue Skies Family Medicine and its physician(s) are right for me?

 We offer a free “meet the doctor” visit so patients can get to know us and determine whether Direct Primary Care is right for them.
-During these visits, we cannot legally impart diagnostic advice or address problems since you are not a patient.
+Since you are not a patient, we cannot legally give diagnostic advice or address problems during these visits.

 Why do you have a membership fee?